Jassy24/Project-Hope/README.md

 Project Hope is our way of connecting to kids with autism in a way that is helpful to them.
 On this platform, children will be able to:

-* 📚Read along with, or have the book to read to them
+* 📚Read along with, or have the book read to them
-* 🗣Talk to our chat bot so they can see how to respond
+* 🗣Talk to our chatbot so they can see how to respond
 * 😡Learn a positive way to express emotions
 * 🎸Express themselves with music and dance
-* 🎧Learn through repetative songs
+* 🎧Learn through repetitive songs

 These are just the start of what they can do but soon we will like to add:

 * 📝Allowing the child to trace
-* 📓Aloowing the children to have even more opurtunities to learn
+* 📓Aloowing the children to have even more opportunities to learn

 ## To see the current design for the app